 The CLEP is a national program of credit-by-examination sponsored by the College Entrance Board.
 These examinations may be taken at our assessment center.
 You may earn a maximum of 45 college credits through general or subject exams.
 We are a recognized CLEP testing center, so CLEP testing is also available for students from other colleges and universities.
 Scores may be sent to other institutions for applicable college credit.
-Please call Jenny Mason at (270) 686-4456 for more information and scheduling.
+Please call Christi Bowman at (270) 686-4456 for more information and scheduling.

 For a list of available tests, visit CLEP Tests

 Pearson VUE delivers certification and licensure tests through the world’s largest network of test centers in 175 countries across the world.
 We are pleased to be able to partner with Pearson VUE to deliver testing services at our Downtown Campus, 1501 Frederica Street, tests include the Nationally Certified (NREMT) EMT & Paramedic exams, Cisco and CompTIA exams for IT professionals, GED computer based testing, American College exams, HVAC & Electrician licensure exams, HITpro, VMware Inc., RMA, (Registered Medical Assistant), and all ICC (International Code Council) exams.
 For more information and a complete list of exams and to schedule, please go to Pearson VUE Testing.

 We offer computer-based examinations from the Kentucky Department of Insurance Agent Licensing every Tuesday at 10:00 a.m. and every Thursday at 1:00 p.m. at the Downtown Campus, 1501 Frederica Street.
 Licensing exams include: